 Department Resources for Students

-PLEASE NOTE: All codes with the exception of the clubroom ENG 315 REQUIRE faculty approval.
+Please Note: All codes with the exception of the clubroom ENG 182 require a faculty signature.

-There are some job opportunities in the department for graders and graduate teaching TA.
+There are some job opportunities in the department for graders and graduate teach assistants (TAs).
 See the Student Employment site for application information.
+Please contact the Career Center for employment opportunities outside the BME department.

-Be sure you are aware of the CME specific undergraduate Academic Policies.
+Be sure you are aware of the BME specific undergraduate Academic Policies.

 Trouble With Classes